web-platform-tests/interop/making-a-proposal.md

   tests, but aren't implemented by all browsers.
 - [Proposal an Interop 2026 Investigation
   Effort](https://github.com/web-platform-tests/interop/issues/new?investigation-effort-proposal.yml)
-  – for features that are widely implemented, but lack a high quality specification or tests.
+  – for features that lack a high quality specification or tests.

 To give your proposal the best chance of success, see the [essential criteria](#essential-criteria) below.